 Chenango Canal Association

 preservation - recreation - history

 The Chenango Canal Association developed and maintains the Towpath Trail, a five-mile walking trail along the original historic Chenango Canal between Woodman Pond, Hamilton and Oriskany Creek, Solsville.
 Wildlife, wild flowers and many birds may be sighted.
 The Cottage Museum on Rt.
 20, Bouckville is open 10-5 daily, April - October.

 Art gallery representing professional artisans and artists in all genres.
 Hours: Thursday-Sunday, noon-6pm.
-We will feature thematic exhibitions throughout the season: April 2-Dec 22, highlighted by our "Homage to Elephants" fundraiser in August.
+We will feature thematic exhibitions throughout the season.

 Part of the Revolutionary War Heritage Trail